-Our inability to know physical laws is generally known as the problem of induction.
+Hume's concerns about our ability to know physical laws is generally known as the problem of induction.
 Induction is how you know about unobserved phenomena, including predictions about the future.
-One challenge lies in how to determine when causes are similar.
+One challenge for the philosopher or the scientist attempting to systematize our best beliefs into secure generalizations lies in how to determine when causes of different events are similar.
 How do we get knowledge of the unobserved?